Early Warning Signs of Groundwater Flooding

 Although it isn’t always possible to completely avoid groundwater flooding, you can take precautions to prepare for any future considerations.
 For the majority of low-risk locations, a preliminary screening evaluation is adequate.
 Regions at increased risk of groundwater flooding, however, will require a more thorough, site-specific evaluation.

 A site’s potential vulnerability to groundwater flooding can be determined with the help of the Groundwater Flood Risk Map.
 This map shows whether groundwater flooding is a possible risk and offers advice based on the modelled risk level.
 It is available at several scales and risk resolutions.
 Although useful, the map shouldn’t take the place of an extensive site-specific evaluation.
+In addition, the county council and local council can provide guidance and support for flood risk assessments and for reporting flooding incidents.
 A thorough risk assessment is necessary in locations where substantial damage from groundwater flooding is possible.

 Conclusion